 e.
-Study Aids
+Study aids

 The library regularly acquires several types of student study aids in print.
 The library maintains a standing order for West's "Nutshell" series, Aspen's "Examples and Explanations" series, LexisNexis' "Understanding" series, and LexisNexis' "Question & Answer" series.
 The standing orders include the most popular study aids among our students.
 The library also selectively collects study aids from other publishers.
 The most recent edition of the study aid is in the Reserve Collection, and older editions are shelved in the stacks on the second floor.

 The library subscribes to Aspen Learning Library and LexisNexis Study Aids & Digital Library.
-Collectively, the digital study aid libraries provide current Southwestern students with access to digital editions of the f.
-Practice Guides and CLE i.
-State / National

-"Understanding" series," Question & Answers," Examples & Explanations," "Glannon Guides," and "Emanuel" series.
+Collectively, the digital study aid libraries provide current Southwestern students with access to digital editions of the "Understanding" series," Question & Answers," Examples & Explanations," "Glannon Guides," and "Emanuel" series.
 The library does not purchase commercial outlines or titles from the Aspen "Case Notes" series.
 Before the start of each academic year, a librarian coordinates with Aspen to ensure Case Notes are suppressed in the Learning Library.